wpswings/pdf-generator-for-wp/README.txt

 == Description ==

-**PDF GENERATOR FOR WORDPRESS PLUGIN LETS YOU CREATE PDFs OF PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION WITH WPML COMPATIBILITY.
-YOU CAN MAKE OR CREATE PDFs EASILY FOR YOUR WEBSITES.**
+**PDF GENERATOR FOR WORDPRESS PLUGIN ENABLES YOU TO CREATE AND CUSTOMIZE INTERACTIVE PDFS AND FLIPBOOKS OF PAGES, POSTS, AND PRODUCTS WITH EASE.
+IT OFFERS ELEMENTOR AND GUTENBERG SUPPORT, EMBEDDING OPTIONS FOR GOOGLE AND THIRD-PARTY SERVICES, BULK EXPORT, AND ADVANCED DESIGN SETTINGS FOR BRAND PRESENTATION.**

-The [**PDF plugin for WordPress**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=referral&utm_campaign=hpdf-pro)) allows you to create PDF files for the pages to ensure the availability of information offline.
-It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.
+PDF Generator plugin for WordPress helps you create and customize PDF files for your website pages, making your content easy to access offline.
+It allows the admin to convert posts, pages, blogs, and products into downloadable PDFs with full control over layout, colors, and fonts.

-The WordPress PDF creator plugin allows users to download PDFs from the WordPress site or view them in a new tab.
-Also, the admin can authorize users to receive their PDFs at their email addresses.
+With this WordPress PDF embedder plugin, users can download PDFs, view them in a new tab, or receive them via email.
+The plugin also supports Elementor and Gutenberg, making it simple to add shortcodes or embed third-party services like Google Forms, Canva, or Loom.

-Users can non-commercially distribute the downloaded PDF files with the PDF Generator Pro.
+You can even turn your PDFs or images into interactive flipbooks, export files in bulk, and set display rules for different user roles.
+Users can share the downloaded PDF files for non-commercial use with the [**WordPress PDF Generator Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=wpswings-org-page&utm_campaign=pdf-pro) plugin.

 [**WordPress PDF Generator Demo**](https://demo.wpswings.com/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-demo&utm_medium=referral&utm_campaign=frontend-demo) | [**PDF Generator Documentation**](https://docs.wpswings.com/pdf-generator-for-wp/?utm_source=wpswings-pdf-doc&utm_medium=referral&utm_campaign=documentation) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=wpswings-pdf&utm_medium=referral&utm_campaign=contact-us).